 You complete the movement by pushing your arms back up and raising your head and trunk up as far as you can.
 At this point your head should be the furthest from the ground, your arms should be locked out, and your hips/butt should be nearly touching the ground with your back arched.

-To really emphasize the biceps muscles, do the movement as slowly as possible, accentuating each part of the exercise as much as possible.
+To really emphasize the biceps muscles, do the movement as slowly as possible, accentuating each part of the calisthenics bicep workout as much as possible.

 3. Inverted Palms Facing Inward Bodyweight Row (Beginner)